smarthomeNG/plugins/smartvisu/README.md

 Widgets that come with a plugin are stored in in a subdirectory to the plugin folder.
 These widgets are installed into smartVISU upon start of smarthomeNG.
 These widgets can be used in smartVISU without manually adding include startements to smartVISU.

 These widgets can be used in auto-generation of visu pages.
 Therefor they can be included in the **`sv_widget`** attribute of an item.

+#### list_deprecated_warnings

+If True, every use of deprecated or removed widgets is listed with the item name in the smartohme_warnings.log.

 ### items.yaml